cslarsen/mersenne-twister/README.md

 A Mersenne Twister in C++
 =========================

-This is an implementation of the fast pseudo-random number generator (PRNG) **MT19937**, meaning it has a period of 2^19937-1, which is a Mersenne prime.
+This is an implementation of the fast pseudo-random number generator **MT19937**, colloquially called the _Mersenne Twister_ (or MT).
+It got the name from the fact that it has a period of 2^19937 - 1, which is a Mersenne prime.
-Colloquially, it is called the _Mersenne Twister_ (MT).

-MT is regarded for its performance and high quality pseudo-random numbers.
+MT is widely regarded for its performance and high quality pseudo-random numbers.
 Despite of this, it is *not* suitable for cryptographic code.
 It was designed for numerical simulations such as Monte Carlo simulations, probabilistic algorithms and so on.